CRISES IN THE CAPITALIST SYSTEM

 After Germany's defeat, all its colonies, including Tanganyika, Rwanda, Burundi, Togo, Cameroon, and Namibia, were taken away and placed under the control of other colonial powers as League of Nations mandates.

-Many Africans died during the war, especially those recruited as soldiers and carriers by colonial powers, especially in German East Africa (Tanganyika) and Togo.
+Many recruited soldiers and carriers by colonial powers, especially in German East Africa (Tanganyika) and Togo, died in the battle.

 3. Spread of Diseases.